joilg/ea6x21-dkms/README.md

 # Seekwave Wifi6  (ea6x21q) Linux Driver

 The driver was tested on a X88PRO13 TV box  under Armbian  with RK3525 CPU and EA6521 Wifi Chip.
 It should be compatible with other WiFi SDIO adapters with the same chip of EA6x21 inside.
+Orginal driver Software from

-A modern Linux Kernel  driver port for the **Seekwave SV6160 / SWT6x51 ** / combo Wi-Fi 6 and Bluetooth chipsets.
+A Linux Kernel  driver port for the **Seekwave SV6160 / SWT6x51 ** / combo Wi-Fi 6 and Bluetooth chipsets.

 Optimized for Single Board Computers (SBCs) and TV Boxes running on Rockchip SoCs (e.g., **RK3528**, RK3562, RK3566, RK3588) such as the **X88 PRO 13**.

 This repository contains critical modernization fixes over vendor SDKs, including Linux 6.1+ DMA-API scatterlist mapping and dual-subsystem (Wi-Fi + BT) GPIO-sharing resource allocation.